Larwive/RNNLGGnet/README.md

 A resnet50-inspired model is also used to compare with `RNNLGGnet`.
 This model is adapted to take the same inputs as `RNNLGGnet`.

+## Data preprocessing

+The first considered dataset is from a sleep centre, containing whole-night EEG, EOG (electrooculogram), ECG (electrocardiogram) and EMG (electromyogram) recordings of patients suffering from REM sleep behaviour disorder (RBD).
+Some of these patients were later diagnosed with PD, and the dataset does not include healthy subjects.
+This dataset is not publicly available.
+This dataset alone can only train neural networks to predict whether an RBD sufferer will develop PD.
+This is why the DREAMS database (https://zenodo.org/records/2650142#.ZFJ0pnbMJD8), especially the DREAMS Subjects
+Database, which comprises whole-night EEG and ECG data from healthy subjects is added to complete the dataset.
+This enables the detection of RBD in comparison to healthy patients.

+A drawback from using multiple datasets simultaneously is data incompatibility. **Therefore, data is preprocessed through a band-pass filter (0.5-50 Hz), resampled to 128 Hz, and finally normalised.** An optional ICA is present in the code.
+The data is cut into epochs of 4 seconds (512 points) by default.

+The dataset from the sleep centre includes the channels F3-A2, F4-A1, C3-A2, C4-A1, O1-A2, O2-A1, LOC-A2, EEG ROC-A1,
+EMG Chin, ECG EKG, EMG Left_Leg, EMG Right_Leg, Snoring Snore, Airflow, Resp Thorax, Resp Abdomen, Manual.
+Those are the channels used for PD detection.

+However, because the recordings (sleep center and DREAMS) do not include the same channels, RBD detection is limited to only three channels (O1, O2, and ECG) are used for RBD detection.

 ## 1st phase (LGG)